 Why is there nothing like that for Java?
 Because of all that

 a lot of Android users just copy and paste jars around and do the

 dependency stuff by hand.
 Or worse: copy and paste Java code snippets

 around.
 Oh boy.
 World of pain.

 The biggest problem I had as a guy who tried to learn the stuff was the pure amount of idiots in the Android developer scene.
 Or to be fair: the amount of idiots posting their so called solutions on StackOverflow.
-If you search for Objective-C or Ruby stuff, you have a few morons that post worst practices.
-But compared to the huge amount of morons posting in the Android world I am living in a pretty nice place .
+If you search for Objective-C or Ruby stuff, you have a few idiots that post worst practices.
+But compared to the huge amount of idiots posting in the Android world I am living in a pretty nice place :wink: .